PiyushVirani/PiyushVirani/README.md

 ### Hi there, it's Piyush 👋

 I am a 3rd Year Computer Science Student with a minor in Economics at Carleton University, Ottawa, ON.
-I am currently learning and refreshing React Native, Typescript by doing some project based learning.
+I am currently learning and refreshing on React Native, Typescript and Vite.js, HTML, CSS and other tech stack by doing some project based learning.
 I am building an app that reduces average item retrieval time at the Library by over 40%.
 The repository is currently private as I am adding finishing touches to it, but it will soon be made public.

 ## 🌐 Socials: